podio/podio-js/examples/push_service/README.md

 It works be creating two instances of the SDK and logging a different user in to each of them.
 User #1 subscribes to push events for new unread notifications and user #2 then assigns a task to user #1, thereby triggering a notification to be sent to user #1.

-We verify that we receive this notification and then exists the script.
+We verify that we receive this notification and then exits the script.

 # Installation